Moneyline Bet Explained | Learn the Most Common Type of Bet

 In this article, we will talk about the basics of the most basic of bets, the moneyline.
 We will go through the meaning of the moneyline, strategies and how to place a moneyline bet.

-A bet on the outcome is a bet that is made directly on how the game will turn out.
+A moneyline bet is a wager that is made directly on which of the two opponents will win the game.
 This is perhaps the most popular type of betting in sportsbooks which does not require any special knowledge from the player.

-In bets on soccer, hockey or basketball games sportsbooks will usually offer three outcomes and usually list this in the line as 1X2 (these symbols will mean possible outcomes):
+In bets on soccer, hockey or basketball games sportsbooks will usually offer three outcomes and usually list this in the line as 1X2 (these symbols will mean possible outcomes).

 - 1 or P1 –First (away) team will win

 - 2 or P2 – Second (away) team win